bobpskier/aws-qnabot-chatgpt-plugin/README.md

 3) Specify the S3 url as https://tioth-chatgpt-plugin-resources-us-east-1.s3.us-east-1.amazonaws.com/primary.yaml and click on next
 4) Give your stack a name such as "qnabot-chatgpt-plugin"
 6) Change the model to an available chatgpt model if you want to use something other than 'gpt-3.5-turbo'
+7) Change the embedding model to an available embedding model if you want to use something other than 'text-embedding-ada-002'
 7) Change the MessageCacheExpirationInHours if needed.
 This is the length that a users prior messages will be maintained and sent to chatgpt as context for the current message
 8) Click on next and finish launching the new stack
 9) After the Stack finishes deployment open the AWS Secrets Manager console and open the secret QNA-chatgpt-openai-api-key
 10) Set the secret value to your OpenaiApiKey.
-If you don't have an openai account or key visit https://chat.openai.com/auth/login and setup your account
+If you don't have an openai account or key visit https://platform.openai.com/ and setup your account
 9) Download the file https://tioth-chatgpt-plugin-resources-us-east-1.s3.us-east-1.amazonaws.com/chatgpt-plugin-qna.json
 10) Import this file to QnABot using the Designer UI.
 11) Modify the questions as needed.